vp817/RakNetProtocolDoc/README.md

 | rangeNumber | uint24 | Little Endian | The sequence number of the datagram |
 | capsules | DatagramCapsule[] | N/A | Array of capsules in the packet |

+You don't need to care about `isPacketPair`, `requiresBAndAS` and `isContinuousSend` unless you want a complete datagram packet implemention.

 **Checking for corrupt arrangment channels**:
 (the valid datagram must be `Sequenced And Arranged (No ack receipt))